Atari Word Processor

-Atari Word Processor is a word processor program for the Atari 8-bit family, announced by Atari, Inc. in January 1981 and shipped that summer.
+Atari Word Processor is a word processor program for the Atari 8-bit computers, announced by Atari, Inc. in January 1981 and shipped that summer.
 The program was powerful for its era, including numerous features like superscripts and two-column layouts.
 It was also quite complex, with a long list of control keys for basic operations and text-based menus for more complex ones.
 It left little memory free after loading, so longer documents had to be stored as separate files of about a page each and printing demanded a long re-formatting process as they were stitched together.